-In the application of the Company's accounting policies, which are described in Note 3, management is required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
-The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
+The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions in the application of the Company's accounting policies, which are described in Note 3, that could affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
+The estimates and associated assumptions are based on historical experience and other factors and parameters that are considered to be relevant and available when the financial statements are prepared.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods.
+Uncertainty about these assumptions and estimates could result in outcomes that require material adjustment to the carrying value of assets or liabilities affected in future reporting periods.